Luxury Law Summit New York – November 7th, 2023

 Hosted by McCarthy Tétrault

-This session will explore how luxury brands can shield themselves when entering the battlefield of social activism.
-The panel will discuss the opportunities and challenges brought on by taking action, key legal considerations for brands when addressing sensitive issues, the role of modern corporate social responsibility, and more.
+This session will explore how luxury brands can protect themselves when confronting social activism.
+The panel will discuss some recent market developments in social activism, potential sources of liability stemming from social activism, the opportunities and challenges brought on by expressing positions (or not) on social issues, and some of the key legal considerations for brands when assessing and addressing sensitive issues, and more.

 Robert Richardson, Partner, McCarthy Tétrault LLP